lightningrodlabs/we-tauri/ui/libs/nh-launcher-applet/README.md

-# @neighbourhoods/nh-we-applet
+# @neighbourhoods/nh-launcher-applet

-This package contains the interfaces and contracts that a UI module needs to implement in order to become a We Applet.
+This package contains the interfaces and contracts that a UI module needs to implement in order to become a NH Launcher Applet.

-You can use [@lightningrodlabs/create-we-applet](https://npmjs.com/package/@lightningrodlabs/create-we-applet) to easily scaffold the initial structure for a We Applet.

 Made for holochain `v0.1.0`.

 ## Implementing the UI for a we applet

-You need to import the `WeApplet` type from `@neighbourhoods/nh-we-applet`, and have only a default export in your file:
+You need to import the `WeApplet` type from `@neighbourhoods/nh-launcher-applet`, and have only a default export in your file:

 > index.ts.